oduameh/hydra/docs/docs/how-to/commit-blueprint.md

 - Obtain the protocol parameters needed to run the `hydra-node`
 - Ensure the `hydra-node` is up and running
-- Have the `Head` in the initializing state
+- Have the `head` in the initializing state
 - Submit the http request to the `hydra-node` api server using the _blueprint_ transaction we just created and the `UTXO` used for it's input.